ledatelescope/bifrost/ROADMAP.md

 ## Platform and dependency updates

- * Python 2.x will no longer be supported after the end of 2022.
+ * Python 2.x will no longer be supported after the end of 2022
+ * CUDA <10.0 will no longer be supported after May 2023